volodymyrhudyma/blog/content/blog/2020-09-14-top-7-mistakes-most-react-developers-make.md

 Far too expensive to be used in real projects.

-That is why React implements a heuristic algorithm with `O(N)` complexity based on the following two assumptions:
+That is why React implements a heuristic algorithm with `O(N)` complexity based on the two assumptions.

-1. **Two elements of different types will produce different trees.**
+#### Assumption #1: two elements of different types will produce different trees

 For example, when the root elements have different types, React will tear down old tree an build a new one from scratch: